Rash-in/RunTime/README.md

 # RunTime
-Tooling repo for application projects that I start.
+Application development folders.
+Intended use is for this folder to be cloned to a common place, then symlinked inside of the .env folder for a Python virtual environment.
+The locally run applications are then able to all use a common folder no matter the project with localhost certs, folder containing all dotenv files, logs, and pids.

-Example usage.
-Python virtual environments that I create for projects.
-I symlink this cloned repo.
-It houses all my certs, dotenv files, app logs, and pids.
-I point my application configs to use this inside the .env folder and don't need to re-create it for every project I develop.
-I have all the files I added to the .gitignore so they never get commited.
-Just the folder structure exists for the purpose of this repo.
+In development: Install script to create new projects from scratch then perform the symlinking command for setup.
+Additionally a run script is in the works so that common